 The circulation number of libraries in the Cederberg Municipality is continuously increasing and there seem to be a demand by remote rural communities for mini-library services.
-Cederberg Municipality is operating the library services on an agency basis on behalf of the Western Cape Department of Cultural Affairs and Sport who provide funding.
+Cederberg Municipality is operating the library services on an agency basis on behalf of the Western Cape Department of Cultural Affairs and Sport (DCAS) who provide funding.
 The table below indicate the status, challenges and risks of libraries:

 Status Challenges Risk One of the core focus areas of the library service in Cederberg is the circulation of quality literature to as many readers as possible.
-The following services are rendered at libraries in the Cederberg Municipality: • Fiction books - available in all three official languages (English, Afrikaans and Xhosa) and all age categories. • Non-fiction - available in Afrikaans and English • Audio visual materials (CD's and DVD's) • Computer and internet access to the general public, schools and business community.
-Limited literature material available in other indigenous languages Financial resources remain a challenge because all our funding comes from library Services (DCAS) Book lost - In the Wupperthal we lost a lot of books Libraries may become obsolete, as all information has become available online.
+The following services are rendered at libraries in the Cederberg Municipality: Fiction books - available in all three official languages (English, Afrikaans and Xhosa) and all age categories.
+Non-fiction - available in Afrikaans and English Audio visual materials (CD's and DVD's) Computer and internet access to the general public, schools and business community.
+Assistance with school projects in the form of research, pamphlets distribution and photo copying service Activity halls that can be rented out to the general public Limited literature material available in other indigenous languages Financial resources remain a challenge because all our funding comes from Library Services (DCAS) Book lost - In the Wupperthal we lost a lot of books Libraries may become obsolete, as all information has become available online.
 Library books have become very expensive